 - Contact the security departments of other creditors and financial institutions you have accounts with to let them know your identity may have been compromised and follow their instructions.

 - You may wish to file a police report.

-For more information about West Gate Bank and keeping your identity safe, call a banker today at 402-434-3456 or stop by one of our seven convenient locations.
+For more information about West Gate Bank and keeping your identity safe, call a banker today at 402-434-3456 or stop by one of our locations.

 The Federal Trade Commission released a new resource to help people report and recover from identify theft.
 Learn more from the site below.

 Spot a business or offer that sounds like an illegal scheme or fraud?
 Check out the Better Business Bureau's Scam Tracker

 - Password protect your mobile device and lock it when it is not in use